-This Agreement applies only to commercial air tour operations conducted by (Insert operator name here) in the area depicted in Figure 1 below.
-A commercial air tour operation is any flight, conducted for compensation or hire in a powered aircraft where a purpose of the flight is sightseeing over a national park, within 1⁄2-mile outside the boundary of any national park, or over tribal lands abutting a national park, during which the aircraft flies:
+This Agreement applies only to commercial air tour operations conducted by air tour operators at Glen Canyon and Rainbow Bridge.
+The parks are depicted in Figure 1.
+As defined in 14 CFR Part 136, a commercial air tour operation is any flight, conducted for compensation or hire in a powered aircraft where a purpose of the flight is sightseeing over a national park, within /2-mile outside the boundary of any national park, or over tribal lands abutting a national park, during which the aircraft flies:

-- (1) Below 5,000 feet above ground level (AGL) (except solely for the purposes of takeoff or landing, or necessary for safe operation of an aircraft as determined under the rules and regulations of the FAA requiring the pilot in command to take action to ensure the safe operation of the aircraft); or - (2) Less than one mile laterally from any geographic feature within the park (unless more than 1⁄2-mile outside the boundary).
+(1) Below 5,000 feet above ground level (AGL) (except solely for the purposes of takeoff or landing, or necessary for safe operation of an aircraft as determined under the rules and regulations of the FAA requiring the pilot in command to take action to ensure the safe operation of the aircraft); or

+(2) Less than one mile laterally from any geographic feature within the park (unless more than /2-mile outside the boundary).